aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/top10filter/_index.md

 ### getItems() {#getItems--}

+<b>@deprecated.</b> Please use the 'items' property instead.
 Gets and sets the items of the filter.

 ```javascript
 getItems() : number;